Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 #2811, b.
 1881, d.
 1944

-Ida Emily Fuller was born in 1881 in Parramatta, New South Wales, Australia.3 She was the daughter of Cyrus Edgar Fuller and Sarah Mason.3 She married Leonard Bagshawe-Smith, son of Charles Thomas Smith and Julia Emily Greathead, in 1904 Ida was Leonard's first wife.3 On hearing the sad death of her two youngest sons Philip and Quentin she had a heart attack and remained an invalid until her death.3 She died in 1944 in East London, Cape Town, South Africa.3
+Ida Emily Fuller was born in 1881 in Parramatta, New South Wales, Australia.3 She was the daughter of Cyrus Edgar Fuller and Sarah Mason.3 She married Leonard Bagshawe-Smith, son of Charles Thomas Smith and Julia Emily Greathead, in 1904 Ida was Leonard's first wife.3 On hearing the sad death of her two youngest sons Philip and Quentin she had a heart attack and remained an invalid until her death.3 Ida died in 1944 in East London, Cape Town, South Africa.3

 Children of Ida Emily Fuller and Leonard Bagshawe-Smith